Kids living in ‘deplorable’ RV, parents arrested - NewsBreak

 Myers admitted to staying inside the camper with the children and exposing them to deplorable living conditions.
 He also admitted the children lacked proper medical care, nourishment, and education.
 Hosea denied all allegations.

-Both parents were booked into the Jeff Davis Jail on four counts of cruelty to juveniles.
+Both parents were booked into the Jeff Davis Jail on 4 counts of Cruelty to Juveniles.
 Child Protective Services took custody of the children Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0